JulianJorgensen/vapor-connoisseur/readme.md

 <a href="https://www.julianjorgensen.com" target="new"><img align="right" src="client/assets/images/julian-jorgensen-logo.png" alt="Julian Jorgensen logo" width="100" height="100" /></a>

 I developed this site to be open source.
 Feel free to fork or make suggestions on how to improve this code base.
-I'm open to collaborate with other awesome developers.
+I'm open to collaborate with other awesome people.

 * <a href="mailto:me@julianjorgensen.com">me@julianjorgensen.com</a>
 * <a href="https://www.julianjorgensen.com" target="new">https://JulianJorgensen.com</a>